 A coworker recommended Conway Social Club to me recently.
 I had never heard of this gem, tucked away just above Annie Bailey’s in Lancaster.
 Alex and I decided to give it a try this past Friday night.

 I arrived a few minutes before Alex and wasn’t quite sure where to go.
 The door is not-quite-hidden, but definitely not something that yells out to you, “here I am!”, which I think is fun.
 There is a light above the door.
-If it is green, you can knock to be let in.
+If it is green, you go in.
+If it's red, you need to knock.
 I waited, though, since I was early and stood in the alcove to get out of the wind.
 I must have triggered a camera or something, though, while stepping in and out, looking for Alex, because by the time he arrived, a pleasant young man was at the door to greet us.
 He confirmed our reservations and led us straight up the stairs to the restaurant.

 First impressions: the space is darkened, warm, and comfortable.
 After we were seated, welcome aperitifs were delivered to our table, a nice touch.
 The menu is simple, with a few offerings in each category.
 We look for this.
 I don’t trust long menus with far too many choices.
 Simpler menus usually indicate fresh food and that is what we found here.

 We began with some fun drinks.
 I had a Yellow Canary and the drink came in a bird-shaped glass.
 I believe Alex started with the Baker Street.
 The drink menu looks like a storybook, complete with chapters and a key to the icons in each drink’s description.